petersmittenaar/cogneuro/fruitTapData_Smittenaar2015PLoSONE/README.md

 # Fruit Tap data
 ## Source
 These data were collected as part of The Great Brain Experiment.
 The data presented here are from the game 'Fruit Tap' or 'How Impulsive Am I?'
 A total of 71981 sessions (i.e. sets of 32 trials) were collected between March 11th 2012 and April 3rd 2014 from 29740 participants.
+Feel free to download the data, analyse it, publish results and refutations, and so on.
+The paper to reference is [Smittenaar et al. (2015)](http://dx.doi.org/10.1371/journal.pone.0140383)
 ## Format
 The data are stored as a single Matlab struct variable.
 Each element of the struct (e.g. dat(1)) represents a single participant.
 To load this struct using Python's scipy package see [here](http://docs.scipy.org/doc/scipy/reference/tutorial/io.html#matlab-structs).